Attribution (marketing): Concept

 The purpose of marketing attribution is to quantify the influence each advertising impression has on a consumer's decision to make a purchase decision, or convert.
-Visibility into what influences the audience, when and to what extent, allows marketers to optimize media spend for conversions and compare the value of different marketing channels, including paid and organic search, email, affiliate marketing, display ads, social media and more.
-Understanding the entire conversion path across the whole marketing mix diminishes the accuracy challenge of analyzing data from siloed channels.
+Visibility into what influences the audience, when and to what extent, allows marketers to optimize media spend for conversions and compare the value of different marketing channels, including paid and organic search, email, affiliate marketing, display advertisements, social media and more.
+Understanding the entire conversion path across the marketing mix can help address the challenges of analyzing data from self-attributing networks, in which companies such as Google and Meta report attribution data based on their own measurement systems.
 Typically, attribution data is used by marketers to plan future ad campaigns and inform the performance of previous campaigns by analyzing which media placements (ads) were the most cost-effective and influential as determined by metrics such as return on ad spend (ROAS) or cost per lead (CPL).

 Attribution models

-Resulting from the disruption created by the rapid growth of online advertising over the last ten years, marketing organizations have access to significantly more data to track effectiveness and ROI.
-This change has impacted how marketers measure the effectiveness of advertisements, as well as the development of new metrics such as cost per click (CPC), Cost per thousand impressions (CPM), Cost per action/acquisition (CPA) and click-through conversion.
+Resulting from the disruption created by the rapid growth of online advertising over the last decade, marketing organizations have access to significantly more data to track effectiveness and ROI.
+This change has impacted how marketers measure the effectiveness of advertisements, as well as the development of new metrics such as cost per click (CPC), cost per thousand impressions (CPM), cost per action/acquisition (CPA) and click-through conversion.
 Additionally, multiple attribution models have evolved over time as the proliferation of digital devices and tremendous growth in data available have pushed the development of attribution technology.